 In July 2021 the Company signed a capital market advisory agreement ("Agreement") with Exchange Listing, LLC ("Consultant"), to engage in advisory service in capital market advisory, corporate governance, and organizational meeting.
 The term of this Agreement shall commence on the execution date and shall continue until the later of nine months or until the Company is trading on a senior exchange or otherwise extended by both parties.
 The Company extended the contract term until the Company is trading on a senior exchange.
-Upon execution of this agreement, the Company will issue 300,000 warrants to the Consultant or its designees exercisable for a period of five years at \$4.00 per share.
-The fair value of the warrants is estimated as of the date of grant using the Black-Scholes-Merton option-pricing model with the following assumptions: (1) expected volatility of 49.0%, (2) risk-free interest rate of 0.89%, (3) expected life of 5.0 years, (4) exercise price of \$4.00 and (5) stock price of \$5.48.
-On August 15, 2022, the Company had issued the warrants to the Consultant upon completion of its initial underwritten public offering.
-Meanwhile, on the same date, the Consultant had exercised 157,143 warrants into the Company's common stock using cashless exercising method.

-In addition, the Company agrees to sell to the Consultant, or its designees shares of the Company's common stock which equivalents to 2% of the Company's fully - diluted shares outstanding, at \$0.001 per share.
-The Company determined the fair value of the common stock issued to the Consultant by using the market price \$5.48 per share as per an enterprise per share value appraised from an independent third party.
+Upon execution of this agreement, the Company agrees to sell to the Consultant, or its designees shares of the Company's common stock which equivalents to 2% of the Company's fully - diluted shares outstanding, at \$0.001 per share.
+The Company estimated the fair value of the common stock issued to the Consultant for the year ended June 30, 2022 by using the market price \$5.48 per share as per an enterprise per share value appraised from an independent third party.
 For the year ended June 30, 2022, the Company has issued 232,666 shares of common stock to the Consultant and the stock-based compensation in connection with the service period of these shares amounted to \$1,283,994.
-In August 2022, after completion of the Company's initial underwritten public offering, the Company had collectively issued 342,499 shares of common stock which equivalents to 2% of the Company's fully - diluted shares outstanding to the Consultant.
+After completion of the Company's Offering on August 15, 2022, the Company had issued additional 109,833 shares of common stock to ensure that the Consultant's total shares of the Company's common stock equivalents to 2% of the Company's fully - diluted shares outstanding using the fair value of \$4.00 per share with the fair value of \$439,332.
+Stock-based compensation expense amounted \$439,332 and \$1,283,994 for the years ended June 30, 2023 and 2022, respectively.